 Unauthorized Computer Access

 In public areas malicious actors can simply glance over your shoulder as you type.
 By simply watching you, they can steal sensitive or personal information.
-Screen protectors which prevent shoulder-surfers from seeing your device screen can be purchased for little money.
+Screen protectors that prevent shoulder-surfers from seeing your device screen can be purchased for little money.
 For smaller devices, such as phones, be cognizant of your surroundings while viewing sensitive information or entering passwords.

 Theft of Mobile Devices